 - It was viewed by the Australian censors on 13 September 1966 - and rated with a mixture of "G" and "A" classifications, with and without cuts.
 The ABC ultimately decided against attempting to "reconstruct" the films, since the "A" classifications on some of the episodes that didn't have cuts would prevent them from screening the serial in their preferred early evening timeslot anyway.

-- The ABC officially "wrote off" buying the serial in March 1967.
-And since they did not purchase the rights to screen it, they did not make any clearance payments to the BBC.
+- After lodging an unsuccessful appeal to the censorship board, BBC Sydney officially "wrote off" selling the serial to the ABC in March 1967.
+And since the ABC did not purchase the rights to screen it, they did not make any clearance payments to the BBC.
 Accordingly, the other countries that were still buying the series at this time were not able to purchase the serial, as they relied on Australia to cover all the rights clearance costs.

-- It is not known what happened to the prints that had been offered to the ABC.
+- It is not known what happened to these prints afterwards.
 The ABC did not 'own' the prints and therefore could not keep hold of them.
-In all likelihood they'd have been returned to the BBC's Sydney office in March 1967.
-But what happened to them after that is unknown...
+In all likelihood, they'd have been returned to the BBC's Sydney office, and were subsequently shipped back to London.